Project Assignment

 Inspiration and Concept

-During the time of this project I worked part time at the Robert C. Williams Museum of Papermaking, part of the Georgia Institute of Technology.
-This museum’s collection base is the collection of Dard Hunter, a world renown paper expert.
-However, Dard Hunter was also a graphic designer during the American Arts and Crafts movement.
-His design work while with Roycroft served as my initial inspiration for visual language.
+I worked part-time at the Robert C. Williams Museum of Papermaking, part of the Georgia Institute of Technology, which was founded on the collection of Dard Hunter.
+His design work during the American Arts and Crafts movement while with Roycroft served as my initial inspiration for the project's visual language.

-My concept bloomed from the values of the Arts and Crafts movement, for things to be multifunctional and the belief that anyone can be crafters.
-The Blooming Impressions bars are each dark chocolate and an additional flavor rooted in the motifs of the Arts and Crafts movement: rose, poppy, and iris.
-The packaging of Blooming Impressions bars offers two unique stencils that can be cut out and used in a variety of ways by consumers, as well as resources and guidance in the craft.
+My concept bloomed from the values of the Arts and Crafts movement—emphasizing multifunctionality and the belief that anyone can be a crafter.
+Each Blooming Impressions bar is made with dark chocolate and features an additional flavor inspired by the motifs of the Arts and Crafts movement: rose or poppy, with ability to scale.
+The packaging of Blooming Impressions offers two unique stencils that can be cut out and used in a variety of ways by chocolate lovers, as well as resources and guidance in the craft.

-As a brand inspired by the Arts and Crafts movement, certain aspects of the branding, such as the color palette and typography, were straightforward decisions.
+Inspired by the Arts and Crafts movement, certain aspects of the branding—such as the color palette and typography—were straightforward decisions based on the historical context of the movement.
 When it came to deciding which elements needed to be included for the bar packaging, and which needed variations based on the flavor, my challenge was unifying all of the assets to have a cohesive visual language.

 The first way I did this was by using parts of the base branding as small components in other elements.
 I used the different letters of the type as shapes to build parts of other elements such as the brandmark, the corner flourishes, parts of the stencils, and more.